jsh-ox/phishing-detection-hybrid/README.md

 # Hybrid Machine Learning for Phishing Detection in Emails

-A BSc dissertation project investigating the effectiveness of **hybrid machine learning techniques** — combining semantic language-model analysis with anomaly detection — for identifying and flagging suspicious phishing content in emails.
+A BSc artefact project investigating the effectiveness of **hybrid machine learning techniques** — combining semantic language-model analysis with anomaly detection — for identifying and flagging suspicious phishing content in emails.